 As part of this selection process, applicants had to show that they have the relevant experience and capacity to serve on the board, although training was provided on appointment and continues to be offered where board members would like to develop their knowledge and experience.

 The current Pension Board members were appointed to a term of office of 4 years, with a possible extension for up to a further 2 years.

 Where can I find out more about the Pensions Board?

-The Pensions Board meet at least twice a year and the agendas and minutes can be found on the Shropshire Council website here.
+The Pensions Board meet at least twice a year and the agendas and minutes can be found on the Shropshire Council website.
 The meetings are open meetings and members of the public are welcome to attend if they wish.

 Shropshire County Pension Fund will also keep Scheme members informed of the work undertaken by the Pensions Board.
 Updates will be provided by the Fund through newsletters, email alerts, website posts and member meetings.
 For other interested parties who are not scheme members or employers, information is available to all through the Fund website.

-Members of the Pensions Board also frequently attend pension events such as the Annual Meeting, Retired Members’ Meeting and Employer Meetings where members and employers can meet them fact-to-face and ask questions.
+Members of the Pensions Board also frequently attend pension events such as the Annual Meeting, Retired Members’ Meeting and Employers Meeting where members and employers can meet them fact-to-face and ask questions.

 LGPS Governance Regulations (This hyperlink redirects to legislation.gov.uk)

 LGPS Advisory Board Website (This hyperlink redirects to The Scheme Advisory Board website)

 The Pensions Regulator Code of Practice (This hyperlink redirects to The Pensions Regulator website)